Individual Representation in Approval-Based Committee Voting: Introduction

 \section{Introduction}

-We consider the problem of selecting a fixed-size subset of candidates (a so-called \textit{committee}) based on the approval preferences of agents.
-This problem has been extensively studied in recent years \citep[][]{LaSk20a} and has a wide variety of applications, including political elections \citep{BGP+19a}, recommender systems \citep{SLB+17a}, medical diagnostic decision-making \citep{medical}, and participatory budgeting \citep{PPS21a}.
+We consider the problem of selecting a fixed-size subset of candidates (a so-called \textit{committee}) based on the approval preferences of voters.
+This problem has been extensively studied in recent years \citep[][]{LaSk22a} and has a wide variety of applications, including political elections \citep{BGP+24a}, recommender systems \citep{SLB+17a}, medical diagnostic decision-making \citep{medical}, blockchain consensus protocols~\citep{BBC+24a}, and participatory budgeting~\citep{PPS21a}.

-A central concern in committee voting is the principle of \textit{proportional representation}, which states that the agents' interests and opinions should be reflected proportionately in the committee.
+A central concern in committee voting is the principle of \textit{proportional representation}, which states that the voters' interests and opinions should be reflected proportionately in the committee.
 While proportional representation is intuitive to understand in scenarios such as apportioning parliamentary seats based on vote shares \citep{BaYo82a,Puke14a}, it is less straightforward to formalize in the context of approval-based committee elections.
-Indeed, the literature has defined a number of different concepts aiming to capture proportional representation.
+Indeed, the literature has defined a number of different concepts aiming to capture proportional representation \citep{ABC+16a,SFF+17aNEW,PeSk20b,Skow21a,PPS21a,BrPe23a}.